political points

 - Thomas, March 18, 2025

-The courts are a designed safety rail against branches of government that get out of control where the dictates of our constitution should prevail.
+The courts serve as a designed safety rail against branches of government that get out of control, where the dictates of our Constitution should prevail.
 Impeachment of judges is not the way we settle judicial disagreements in America.

 - Thomas, March 17, 2025